The STRING Organisation

 Eva Christina Jacobsen

-Senior Consultant, The Capital Region of Denmark
+Development Consultant, The Region of Southern Denmark

 Stefanie Wodrig